 - I like

-verbosityin tests because tests are documentation, the more context the better.
+verbosityin tests because tests are documentation, the more context the better for the reader.

-shared statein tests because they favor mutability so I opt to duplicate which also leverages readability.
+shared statein tests because they favor mutability and coupling, instead I prefer to isolate the contexts for every case which makes the code easier to change.
 Yes, I’m looking at you shared

 - I like to make each